-- Biliary bypass surgery reroutes the flow of bile around a tumor blocking the bile duct (a tube that carries bile from the gallbladder to the duodenum). - Duodenal bypass surgery (gastrojejunostomy) may be performed if the tumor blocks the duodenum; the surgery allows food to pass from the stomach directly into the small bowel. - Bile duct or duodenal stent insertion is a procedure performed by a gastroenterologist to open a blocked bile duct by inserting a small metal or plastic tube (stent).
+- Biliary bypass surgery may be performed if the tumor is blocking the bile duct (a tube that carries bile from the gallbladder to the duodenum).
+The surgery reroutes the flow of bile around the tumor. - Duodenal bypass surgery (gastrojejunostomy) may be performed if the tumor blocks the duodenum.
+This surgery allows food to pass from the stomach directly into the small bowel. - Bile duct or duodenal stent insertion is a procedure performed by a gastroenterologist to open a blocked bile duct by inserting a small metal or plastic tube (stent).